Course content includes:

 Our contemporary exploration respects this.

-Providers are trained to become skilled in offering one to one yoga therapy.
-Proficient in physical, psychological, + spiritual health, yoga therapists provide attuned care for the indwelling humanity in and the full spectrum eco-system of their clients.
+Providers are trained to become skilled in offering one to one yoga sessions.
+Proficient in physical, psychological, + spiritual health, yoga professionals provide attuned care for the indwelling humanity in and the full spectrum eco-system of their clients.

 Mindfulness, Pranayama, and Meditation developed through the layers of the koshas, with consideration for trauma-informed selections on specific practices.